 November 7th, 2017 CCI Diversity Newsletter

-Please contact Amanda Leu at firstname.lastname@example.org with questions.
+Please contact AJ Leu at firstname.lastname@example.org with questions.

 NATIVE AMERICAN HERITAGE MONTH

 For a full list of Native American Heritage Month events, please see the attached document.

 What is the difference between Cultural Appropriation and Appreciation?

 Do you have any stereotypes about Native people?

 What do you think about “Indian” sports mascots?